MoAdel1/DataScienceInGaming/README.md

 3. **Targeted offers and deals**

-    Instead of general offers, we send specific offers and deals based on the player current behaviour and probability of leaving the game permanently (customer churn).
+    Instead of general offers, the system sends specific offers and deals based on the player current behaviour and probability of leaving the game permanently (customer churn).
 This should keep the player engaged even for a longer time by giving him/her what he/she wants.

 4. **Sentiment analysis for reviews**

-    Given the huge number og players it becomes hard after some time to go through all the reviews on the play store manually, this is where sentiment analysis models come in.
-It goes through provided review to determine if it is positive or negative and much more.
+    Given the huge number of players, going manually through all the reviews on the play store becomes harder after some time: sentiment analysis models can help by going through the reviews to determine if they are positive or negative and much more.

 5. **Players clustering**

-    On its own one may not see the value of clustering similar players together based on their behaviour/features; however such product is helpful for other products such as **[targeted offers and deals]** and **[targeted Ads]** to name a few.
+    Clustering similar players together based on their behaviour/features; such product is helpful for other products such as **[targeted offers and deals]** and **[targeted Ads]** to name a few.

 6. **Customer churn**